 While on the gulf coast, he covered breaking news stories of every kind, the most memorable, around-the-clock live coverage of multiple hurricanes.

-Carlson landed his first television job at WOKR-TV in Rochester, NY, the legendary station in that city.
+Carlson landed his first television job in 2003 at WOKR-TV in Rochester, NY, the legendary station in that city.

 Before entering TV news, Jonathan spent a number of years as a print reporter.
 He began his journalism career at the young age of 16, reporting for his hometown newspaper, and then moving on to larger city dailies.